jsoxford/jsoxford/CONTRIBUTING.md

 :+1::+1::+1: JSOxford is entirely volunteer-run, so thanks for helping! :+1::+1::+1:

-If you're unsure of anything, have a question or want to find anything out, (come chat with us on Gitter)[https://gitter.im/jsoxford/jsoxford.github.com].
+If you're unsure of anything, have a question or want to find anything out, [come chat with us on Slack](https://jsoxford.slack.com) (Sign up [here](https://jsoxford.herokuapp.com)).

 ## Issues

 * Issues are appropriate for questions, talk ideas, requests for help, pretty much anything.
+* If you find an issue with the site please open an issue here: https://github.com/jsoxford/jsoxford.github.com/issues/new
 * If you have a talk you'd like to give please open an issue here: https://github.com/jsoxford/events/issues/new

 ## Pull Requests